Wednesday, February 26, 2014

 Chapter 21: If Only We Can Change History?

-The renovation of my parents' house in Likas was finally completed in late last year.
-Soon after the death of my mother in April 2012, the family decided to renovate the house.
-Now, it is occupied by the family of my youngest brother and my sister.
+The renovation of my parents' house in Likas was finally completed late last year.
+After my mother passed away in April 2012, the family made the decision to renovate the home.
+Today, it's occupied by my youngest brother's family and my sister.

-Left to right: My cousin, blogger, 2nd brother and eldest brother.
+Left to right: My cousin, me, my second brother and my eldest brother.

-One photo which was given to me is this old photo taken in 1954 when I was just 3 years old (second from left) - the oldest photo of me that I now have.
-This was taken with my eldest brother (who is deceased), my second brother and a cousin of mine.
+One of the most treasured items I received during the house renovation was an old photograph taken in 1954, when I was just three years old (second from left).
+It is now the oldest photo of me that I own.
+The picture features my eldest brother (now deceased), my second brother, and a cousin of mine.

-This cousin of mine called Joseph Yee is of similar age to me.
-He is the eldest son of my maternal uncle whom I talked about in Chapter 16.
-He once worked as an architectural draftsman with my second brother.
-He gave that up quite a long time ago and now operates a coffee shop in Inanam.
+The cousin, Joseph Yee, is about the same age as me.
+He is the eldest son of my maternal uncle, whom I mentioned in Chapter 16.
+At one point, he worked as an architectural draftsman alongside my second brother.
+However, he left the profession long ago and now runs a coffee shop in Inanam.

-I remember what Neson Mandella said in his autobiography, "Long Walk to Freedom" when he wrote about a classmate he once had in Clarkebury Institute.
-Quote "She was an extraordinarily clever and gifted person, whose potential was limited because of her family's meagre resources.
+"She was an extraordinarily clever and gifted person, whose potential was limited because of her family's meagre resources.
 This was an all too typical South African story.
-It was not lack of ability that limited my people, but lack of opportunity.
-Unquote.
+It was not lack of ability that limited my people, but lack of opportunity".

 Saturday, February 15, 2014